 The Cairns Shipping Development Project aims to develop port infrastructure in order to secure a greater share of the international cruise ship market, enhance Naval capacity and improve port efficiencies.Read More

-The Cairns Shipping Development Project has been granted environmental approval by the Federal Government in accordance with the Environment Protection and Biodiversity Conservation (EPBC) Act.
+The State Government has approved the Business Case for the Cairns Shipping Development Project.
+This latest milestone follows the recent environmental approval by the Federal Government in accordance with the Environment Protection and Biodiversity Conservation (EPBC) Act.

 The Cairns Shipping Development Project will enable up to 1 million cubic metres of capital dredge volume to be taken from the existing Trinity Inlet shipping channel and be placed on land at a cost of up to $127 million.
 This will facilitate cruise ship growth for vessels up to 300 metres, with a forecast demand of up to 150 cruise ships through the Port of Cairns by 2031